Vyral/base-template/_posts/2018-09-25-why-i-became-a-financial-advisor.md

 As in any job, there are obstacles that can cause difficult days.
 For me, the hardest challenge I’ve had to face in my career is dealing with the death of a client.
 I place a high priority on building long-term relationships, which means I develop strong personal connections with my clients.
 When a death occurs, I’ve lost a friend more than I’ve lost a client.
 I think my clients recognize how much I invest in them.
 In fact, one of the greatest compliments I’ve ever received was when a client told me that he was so comfortable working with me that he knows his wife will be in good hands if something ever happened to him.

 But despite difficult circumstances, I can’t imagine having any other career.
 There’s nothing more fulfilling than seeing clients reach their financial and life goals.
 When I start working with a client, those goals and dreams often seem so far off.
-That’s why it’s so satisfying to see progress and celebrate with them when they achieve their goals. &nbsp;
+That’s why it’s so satisfying to see progress and celebrate with them when they achieve their goals.

 ## Working Together